A bit about the speaker…

 8. Can you explain how your staffing levels were decided?
 Do you have a staffing model based on the dependency of the people using your service?
 Do you have enough staff working at night?
 These are all questions you need to be able to answer to demonstrate your decision-making process.

 9. When conducting audits, make sure you complete them, analyse their results and take the appropriate action.
 Look out for any emerging patterns or trends, and really think about what the audit is telling you.

 10. Fire prevention and protection is a critical part of Health & Safety.
 Ask yourself questions like:

 We’re the Health & Safety experts

-Here at Citation, we’ve a team of industry-leading Health & Safety experts who know exactly how to keep care businesses – like yours – safe all year round.
-For more information on how we could start helping you today, just get in touch or give us a call on 0345 844 1111.
+Here at Citation, we’ve a team of industry-leading Health & Safety support experts who know exactly how to keep care businesses – like yours – safe all year round.
+For more information on how we could start helping you today, just get in touch.